evanlin96069/sdp-c/README.md

 - `-d, --dump`
 &emsp;Create a text representation of parsed data in the demo.
 - `-t, --tas`
-&emsp;Create a afterframes TAS script of the demo to be run with the [spt plugin](https://github.com/YaLTeR/SourcePauseTool).
+&emsp;Create a afterframes TAS script of the demo to be run with the [SPT plugin](https://github.com/YaLTeR/SourcePauseTool).
 - `-o <file>`
 &emsp;Place the output into `<file>`.
 - `-P[level]`
-&emsp;Set the parsing level for dump mode. (default level = 3)
+&emsp;Set the parsing level for dump mode. (default = auto select)
     - `-P0`
     &emsp;Parse the header.
     - `-P1, -P`